First Symphony Project

 “We are thrilled to have the opportunity to be patrons, to support Francesco and the four composers by investing in these new major works.
 We look forward to hearing these commissioned pieces played by our symphony,” commented donors Chuck and Ellen Wear.

-First Symphony Project commissioners:
+First Symphony Project Commissioners:

 Nancy and David Berto (Santa Rosa Symphony)